json-api/json-api/examples/index.md

 ## Client

+### JavaScript

 * [ember-data](https://github.com/emberjs/data) is one of the original exemplar implementations.
 There is a [custom adapter](https://github.com/daliwali/ember-json-api) to support json-api.

 * [backbone-jsonapi](https://github.com/guillaumervls/backbone-jsonapi) is a Backbone adapter for JSON API.
 Supports fetching Models & Collections from a JSON API source.

+### iOS

+* [jsonapi-ios](https://github.com/joshdholtz/jsonapi-ios) is a library for loading data from a JSON API datasource.
+Parses JSON API data into models with support for auto-linking of resources and custom model classes.

 ## Server